plantanapp/documentation/docs/Roles.md

 ### `Actions & Buttons`

 All the actions and buttons that can be used in the Plant an App platform have 2 settings called Condition (Show Condition) and Enable Condition that supports tokens.
-Based on those we can create complex access securities with the HasRole token.  `[HasRole:RoleName]` will check if the logged in user (or the user from [Load User](/docs/Actions/load-user.md)/[Load Users from SQL](/docs/Actions/load-users-sql.md)) and return `true` or `false` depending if the user it is in that role or not. (eg: [HasRole:Admin] ==  true can be used on a button to only enable it for an user in the Admin role)
+Based on those we can create complex access securities with the HasRole token.  `[HasRole:RoleName]` will check the logged-in user (or the user from [Load User](/docs/Actions/load-user.md)/[Load Users from SQL](/docs/Actions/load-users-sql.md)) and return `true` or `false` depending if the user is in that role or not. (eg: [HasRole:Admin] ==  true can be used on a button to only enable it for a user in the Admin role)

 ### `API JWT Autentification`